jacknot/justin.duch.me/README.md

 ## CDN

 Currently all images are hosted and linked to my CDN `cdn.halcyonnouveau.xyz`.
-I also keep a copy of all images in this repository here, so if the CDN goes offline you can replace the links using `sed`.
+I also keep a copy of all images in this repository here (under the same file structure), so if the CDN goes offline you can replace the links using `sed`.
 E.g

 ```bash
 sed -i.bak 's/https:\/\/cdn.halcyonnouveau.xyz//g' *.md